fejuliaz/cypress-for-codespaces/README.md

 ### Running Tests

-Run all tests headlessly (recommended in Codespaces): npm run cypress:run
+Run all tests headlessly (recommended in Codespaces):
+--npm run cypress:run

 Run a specific test file
 You can run a single test file by specifying the path after the script:

-npm run cypress:run:file -- cypress/e2e/your-test-file.cy.js
+---npm run cypress:run:file -- cypress/e2e/your-test-file.cy.js
 Replace cypress/e2e/your-test-file.cy.js with the relative path to your test file.

 #### Notes